Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Simulations of the closed-loop system

 \section{Simulations of the closed-loop system}

-In this section, we evaluate the performance of the PIAC method on the IEEE New England power grid shown in Fig.~\ref{fig.IEEE39_graph}.
+In this section, we evaluate the performance of the PIAC method and compare it with with those of the GB, DAI and DecI control laws on the IEEE New England power grid shown in Fig.~\ref{fig.IEEE39_graph}.
 The data are obtained from \cite{Athay1979}.
 In the test system, there are 10 generators, and 39 buses and it serves a total load of about 6 GW.
-The voltage at each bus is a constant which is obtained by power flow calculation with PSAT \cite{Milano2008}.
+The voltage at each bus is a constant which is obtained by power flow calculation with the \emph{Power System Analysis Toolbox} (PSAT) \cite{Milano2008}.
 In the network, there actually are 49 nodes, i.e., 10 nodes for the generators, 39 nodes for the buses.
 Each synchronous machine is connected to a bus and its phase angle is rigidly tied to the rotor angle of the bus if the voltages of the system are constants, e.g., the classical model of synchronous machines \cite{Ilic2000}.
 We simplify the test system to a system of 39 nodes by considering the generator and the bus as one node.
 This is reasonable because the angles of the synchronous machine and the bus have the same dynamics.
 The 10 generators are in the set $\mathcal{V}_M =\{30,31,32,33,34,35,36,37,38,39\}$ and the other buses are in the set $\mathcal{V}_F $ which are assumed to be frequency dependent loads.
-The controllers are installed at the 10 generator nodes, i.e., $\mathcal{V}_K =\mathcal{V}_M $.
+The nodes participating in secondary frequency control are the 10 generators, thus $\mathcal{V}_K =\mathcal{V}_M $.
+The inertias of the generators as stated in \cite{Athay1979} are all divided by 100 in order to obtain the desired frequency response as in \cite{Dorfler2016,Zhao2015}.
 The buses in $\mathcal{V}_M \cup \mathcal{V}_F $ and controllers in $\mathcal{V}_K $ are connected by a communication network.

-The droop control coefficient $D_i=1$~(p.u./p.u.frequency deviation) for $i\in \mathcal{V}_F \cup \mathcal{V}_M $ under the power base 100 MVA and frequency base 60 Hz.
-As in \cite{Dorfler2016}, without loss of generality, we consider the quadratic cost functions $J_i(u_i)=u_i^2/\alpha_i,i\in\mathcal{V}_K$ which measures the cost money of the controller at node $i$.
-The economic dispatch coefficients $\alpha_i$ are generated randomly with a uniform distribution on $(0,1)$.
+As in \cite{Dorfler2016,Zhao2015}, we set the droop control coefficient $D_i=1$~(p.u. power/p.u. frequency deviation) for $i\in \mathcal{V}_F \cup \mathcal{V}_M $ under the power base of 100 MVA and frequency base of 60 Hz with the nominal frequency $f^*=60$ Hz, and we choose the quadratic cost function $J_i(u_i)=\frac{u_i^2}{2a_i},~i\in\mathcal{V}_K$.
+The economic dispatch coefficients $a_i$ are generated randomly with a uniform distribution on $(0,1)$.
+It can be easily verified that the quadratic cost functions are all strictly convex.